-According to FligthRadar24, the aircraft climbed to the altitude of 6400ft, then decreased by 22000ft per minute until it disappeared from the radar.
-The remains of the Antonov An-148 plane were spotted at 20 miles southeast of Domodedovo International Airport, Moscow.
+According to FligthRadar24, the aircraft climbed to an altitude of 6400ft, then recorded a decrease of 22000ft per minute until it disappeared from the radars.
+The wreckage of the Antonov An-148 plane was spotted 20 kilometers southeast of Moscow Domodedovo International Airport.

 Antonov An-148 (RA-61704) was 7.8 years old.
 Arrived in the Saratov Airlines fleet on 8 February 2017.
 It was configured in 2 classes (14 seats in Business Class and 108 seats in Economy Class) and powered by 2 D-436-148 engines.

-From the information provided by aviation-safety.net, the aircraft was also involved in 2 minor incidents: in 28 July 2013 - the aircraft returned to St. Petersburg-Pulkovo after the 2 engine stopped; on 23 August 2013 - After taking off from Mineralnye Vody, the aircraft lost part of the front tire.
+According to information provided by aviation-safety.net, the aircraft was also involved in 2 minor incidents: on July 28, 2013 - the aircraft returned to St. Petersburg-Pulkovo after engine 2 stopped; on August 23, 2013 - after taking off from Mineralnye Vody, the aircraft lost part of the front train tire.
 In both incidents, the aircraft was flying for Rossiya Airlines.

 Returning to today's accident, an investigation was opened, authorities taking into account several clues.
 At the time of the collapse, the visibility was 2100 meters, it was snowing viscously, and the temperature was -5 ° C.